swaptacular/swpt_accounts/protocol.rst

   `PreparedTransfer`_ messages SHOULD be chosen so as to allow the whole available amount on a given account to be transferred at once (that is, given that the network latency is not exceptionally high).
-Note that in this scenario, senders' accounts would be allowed to go slightly negative.
+Note that in this scenario, senders' accounts *would be allowed to go slightly negative*.

 FinalizedTransfer